-Note 7-Shareholder's equity
+Note 7 - Shareholder's Equity

-Preference Shares-The Company is authorized to issue 1,000,000 preference shares with a par value of \$0.0001 per share, with such designations, voting and other rights and preferences as may be determined from time to time by the Company's board of directors.
-At August 24, 2020, there were no preference shares issued or outstanding.
+Preference Shares - The Company is authorized to issue 1,000,000 preference shares with a par value of \$0.0001 per share, with such designations, voting and other rights and preferences as may be determined from time to time by the Company's board of directors.
+At December 31, 2020, there were no preference shares issued or outstanding.

-Class A Ordinary Shares-The Company is authorized to issue 500,000,000 Class A ordinary shares, with a par value of \$0.0001 per share.
+Class A Ordinary Shares - The Company is authorized to issue 500,000,000 Class A ordinary shares, with a par value of \$0.0001 per share.
 Holders of Class A ordinary shares are entitled to one vote for each share.
-At August 24, 2020, there were no Class A ordinary shares issued or outstanding.
+At December 31, 2020, there were no Class A ordinary shares issued or outstanding.

-Class B Ordinary Shares-The Company is authorized to issue 50,000,000 Class B ordinary shares, with a par value of \$0.0001 per share.
+Class B Ordinary Shares - The Company is authorized to issue 50,000,000 Class B ordinary shares, with a par value of \$0.0001 per share.
 Holders of the Class B ordinary shares are entitled to one vote for each share.
-At August 24, 2020, there were 8,625,000 Class B ordinary shares issued and outstanding, of which an aggregate of up to 1,125,000 shares are subject to forfeiture depending on the extent to which the underwriters' over-allotment option is exercised, so that the number of Class B ordinary shares will equal 20% of the Company's issued and outstanding ordinary shares after the Proposed Public Offering.
+In August 2020, the Company issued 8,625,000 Class B ordinary shares.
+On January 13, 2021, the Sponsor surrendered 1,437,500 Class B ordinary shares to the Company for cancellation for no consideration.
+On January 21, 2021, the Company effected a share capitalization of 1,437,500 shares, resulting in an aggregate of 8,625,000 Class B ordinary shares outstanding.
+All shares and associated amounts have been retroactively restated to reflect the share surrender and capitalization.
+All shares and associated amounts have been retroactively restated to reflect the underwriters' over-allotment option is exercised, so that the number of Class B ordinary shares will equal 20% of the Company's issued and outstanding ordinary shares after the Proposed Public Offering.